 When The Avengers started in 1963, The Wasp was the only female of the five original members.
 All the original members left in 1965, but there was still only one female out of the nine-person team; the Scarlet Witch.

 The story "The Big Chill" by Alan Moore is centered around the nine immortal beings still alive as the universe draws to an end.
 Only one of them, a vampire, is female.

 The strip has several recurring female characters, but after the Supreme Court declared male-only clubs unconstitutional, a series of strips dealt with the necessity of introducing a regular female character. ("Nothing's more 'male-only' than Bloom County!
 We've GOT to introduce a WOMAN!")
 Eventually, Ronald-Ann was created as a regular.

-Even more directly addressed in the not-a-sequel-series-I-swear, Outland.
-In the strip, a woman asked why all the well-known animal characters in comics and animation are all male; any female animal characters were just The Girlfriend.
+Even more directly addressed in Outland: In the strip, a woman asked why all the well-known animal characters in comics and animation are all male, and any female animal characters were just The Girlfriend.
 Opus announced that the strip was just about to hire the first major female animal character star to join the main cast, Hazel the Hedgehog.
 In a brilliant sequence that ran for weeks, she lampshaded why most animal characters are male.
 (Are we asking girls to identify with a "little pig-rodent"?
 Can she participate in a slapstick pie fight if depicting violence against females is taboo?
 Is she still her own distinct character if we have to put a bow on her head?)

 Eventually, the X-Men became quite possibly the heaviest aversion of this trope in the entire genre.
 At some points in their history, female characters actually outnumbered the males.

-Lampshaded in Youngblood: Judgment Day, where Glory is keen to the idea of re-forming the Allies of Justice because she enjoys being the only woman in a team of men — it's implied that it makes her feel like she's the one in charge.
+Invoked in Youngblood: Judgment Day, where Glory is keen to the idea of re-forming the Allies of Justice because she enjoys being the only woman in a team of men — it's implied that it makes her feel like she's the one in charge.